-The aim of the campaign is to show the faces and stories of those suffering from ME/CFS so that those who are in charge of allocating research funds cannot deny the widespread devastation this disease has inflicted on so many for so long.
+“Humans of M.E.,” is our take on the popular “Humans of New York” photoblog.
+The aim of this archive is to show the faces and stories of those suffering from ME/CFS, Long Covid, and other post-infection diseases so that those who are in charge of allocating research funds cannot deny the widespread devastation this disease has inflicted on so many patients, caregivers, and families.

 A few suggestions: